David J. Lyon

 Buying and selling of businesses including mergers, acquisitions and business combinations.
 David did the tax planning on the sale of a hotel/casino located on the Las Vegas strip to a public company.

 Planning with respect to joint ventures.
-David represented a client in the structuring of a complex joint venture between two large private companies involving the farming of 8,000 acres of land, the packing and selling of the crop grown on such acres and the marketing of the crop through tiered agricultural cooperatives.
+David represented a client in the structuring of a complex joint venture between two large private companies involving the farming of 8,000 acres of land, the packing and selling of the crop grown on the acres and the marketing of the crop through tiered agricultural cooperatives.
 The planning included innovative tax planning with respect to the trademarks used to market the agricultural products.

 Business start-ups, entity formation and business restructurings (often in the context of estate and wealth transmission planning) and buy-sell and insurance planning to provide for contingencies in the life of a business enterprise.
 One example is David's representation of a client in restructuring a large family business valued to bring younger family members into the family business in a tax-efficient manner and to set the stage for significant income tax benefits on the death of the older generation.